-Here's How to Leverage LinkedIn For Your School's Next EventMarch 17, 2020
+Here's How to Leverage LinkedIn For Your School's Next EventNovember 8, 2020

-When it comes to organizing events, LinkedIn isn’t usually the first social media channel that comes to mind.
-But, hear us out, with its diverse audience it's on the up and coming!
-Last October, LinkedIn made some nifty updates to its event features, making it easier than ever to plan your next in-person event on the platform.
-Users can now create both private and public events on desktop and mobile devices – pretty handy, right?
+When it comes to organizing events, LinkedIn isn’t usually the first social media channel that comes to mind – but hear us out!
+Last year, LinkedIn made some nifty updates to its event features, making it easier than ever to plan your next virtual or in-person event.
+These changes mean that users can now create both private and public events on desktop and mobile devices – pretty handy, right?

 So, if you're thinking about leveraging LinkedIn for your school's next professional event, here's a quick guide to getting started!